royragsdale/picoCTF-legacy/README.md

 requests to the Python API.

 To get the indexes up for MongoDB, use the init_mongo.js script.
-If the database is called "pico", you would run: mongo pico init_mongo.js
+If the database is called "ctf", you would run: mongo ctf init_mongo.js

 Contact
 ------------